DeepGhetia/Quant-Formula-API/README.md

 # QuantFormulaAPI
-Rest API developed for getting the formulas of most the mathematical and quantitative problems.
+Rest API developed for getting the formulas of mathematical and quantitative problems.